SCCAF/sccaf/README.md

 Given a clustering, we would like to understand the quality (discrimination between clusters) with SCCAF:

 ```
+from SCCAF import *
+import scanpy as sc

 y_prob, y_pred, y_test, clf, cvsm, acc = SCCAF_assessment(mat, clstr, n=100)
 ```
 `mat` is the cell x feature expression matrix, i.e., adata.X, `clstr` is the clustering assignment.